Sentmint/CrawlScrap/README.md

 ## Built using the Python Reddit API Wrapper [PRAW](https://praw.readthedocs.io/en/latest/index.html)

-When this application is run, it will scan and fetch comments from the front page of the given subreddits <br>
+When this application is run, it will scan and fetch comments from the front page of the given subreddits. <br>
 Folders corresponding to the scanned subreddit will be created [here](data_collected/reddit) (if needed) and populated with a JSON; the JSON's filename will be when the JSON was produced.

 ## Connecting